-Animal Emergency Care
+Animal Emergency Care in Lisle

 Animals can experience trauma from a variety of situations such as being hit by a car, getting bit by another animal, falling from a height, playing too rough, breaking a toenail, getting shocked by electricity, injuring their eye, and a myriad of other ways.
 Animals seem to be very creative in the ways in which they can manage to get injured.
 We are fully capable of treating your pet from the most complicated injuries that might require surgery to the simplest scrapes, broken nails, or sore legs.
 Most traumatic injuries can be treated while you wait and your pet sent home with properly treated wounds and medication.
 However, when needed we are able to hospitalize them and provide IV fluids, oxygen therapy, blood transfusions, IV medications, wound debridement and surgical repair, fracture stabilization, and much more.

 It is very common for animals to have problems with an upset stomach such as vomiting and diarrhea.
 Often a pet may strain to defecate and not even produce any stool- this is a sign of GI distress as well.
 There are lots of different underlying causes for vomiting and diarrhea some of which can be life-threatening such as bloat or an obstruction.
-The best way to figure out what is going on is to bring your pet in for an exam with the doctor.
+The best way to figure out what is going on is to bring your pet in for an exam with the veterinarian.
 Sometimes treatment is as simple as some medications but other times further testing such as x-rays or bloodwork might be needed.
 We have a state-of-the-art digital x-ray system and in-house laboratory equipment that allows us to get the most accurate test results as quickly as possible.

 Ingestion of a Toxin or Foreign Object

 Our pets love to get into mischief.
 Unfortunately, this can sometimes result in them eating medication they aren’t supposed to, chewing on poisonous plants, getting into household chemicals or poisons, swallowing pieces of toy or clothing, and a large number of other things they should not eat!
 Even many foods that we eat on a daily basis such as chocolate, grapes/raisins, bread dough, onions, and garlic can be poisonous to animals.
-If you have any concerns that your pet may have eaten something they aren’t supposed to, please call us right away!
+If you have any concerns that your pet may have eaten something they aren’t supposed to, please call us at (630) 960-2900 right away!
 We are prepared to determine how concerned you should be with what they ate and let you know if you need to bring your pet in for treatment.
 If necessary, we are able to safely and effectively induce vomiting to try and recover what they ate and then provide additional therapy if needed based on what they ate and your pet's size.

 While some of the following symptoms may happen immediately after exercise, if they persist or if your pet hasn’t just exercised they may be having problems breathing.
 Breathing issues can come in many forms including coughing, wheezing, breathing with more effort than usual (abdominal pushing, laboring), breathing more quickly, and breathing with an open mouth for an extended time.
 Any time an animal is having a change in their breathing it can indicate a very serious life-threatening situation.
 It is important to get breathing problems evaluated right away to determine what the underlying cause is and start the appropriate treatment as soon as possible.
 We have the equipment necessary to diagnose and treat breathing problems including an oxygen cage to help make breathing easier for your pet while we wait for medications to work.